Hazehorizon/restaurantPicker/README.md

   1. Interner connection
   2. Java 8

+  Unfortunately everything has been tested on Windows host, if you want to run it on linux you need some adaptation for command line commands and curl commands escaping

 ### Get soures
-  To ckeckout the sources from GitHub run the command:

-  git clone https://github.com/Hazehorizon/restaurantPicker.git
+  To checkout the sources from GitHub run the command: git clone https://github.com/Hazehorizon/restaurantPicker.git

+  You can also just download the sources archive from github

 ### Building java code & packaging
   To build the application, run

-  gradlew build       (Windows)
+  gradlew build

-    or

-  ./gradlew build     (Linux)

 ### Start integration tests
-  To start all the integration tests, run
+  To start all the integration tests, run gradlew integrationTest

-  gradlew integrationTest      (Windows)

-    or

-  ./gradlew integrationTests   (Linux)

 ### Run the appilcation
-  To build and run it from scrutch without integration tests starting, use command
+  To build and run it for a kick-off without integration tests starting, use command gradlew bootRun

-  gradlew bootRun     (Windows)

-    or

-  ./gradlew bootRun   (Linux)

-  If you have already built the sources with gradlew build command, just run

-  java -jar build/libs/restaurantPicker-1.0.jar
+  If you have already built the sources with gradlew build command, just run java -jar build/libs/restaurantPicker-1.0.jar

   After startup the application listens to 8080 port for HTTP requests